vvvlntno/vvvlntno/README.md

 - 👋 Hi, I’m @vvvlntno.
 - 👀 I’m interested in programming and mathematics.
-- 🌱 I’m currently learning game development with Game Maker Studio 2.
+- 🌱 I’m currently studying mobile computer science in germany.
 - 📫 You can direct message me.